odarbelaeze/vegas-lattice-rs/README.md

 Notice that you can pipe the output of one command to the next one using the standard io.

+For more explanation in how the different commands work, take a look at the [wiki] page.

 [crates.io]: https://crates.io/
 [rust]: https://www.rust-lang.org/en-US/